lgibelli/singularity-docs/introduction.rst

 Here is where to look for more information:

--  `build <http://singularity-userdoc.readthedocs.io/en/latest/commands.html#id1>`_ : Build a container on your user endpoint or build environment
+-  `build <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id22>`_ : Build a container on your user endpoint or build environment

--  `exec <https://singularity-userdoc.readthedocs.io/en/latest/commands.html#id2>`_ : Execute a command to your container
+-  `exec <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id25>`_ : Execute a command to your container

--  `inspect <https://singularity-userdoc.readthedocs.io/en/latest/commands.html#id4>`_ : See labels, run and test scripts, and environment variables
+-  `inspect <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id27>`_ : See labels, run and test scripts, and environment variables

--  `pull <https://singularity-userdoc.readthedocs.io/en/latest/commands.html#id5>`_ : pull an image from Docker or Singularity Hub
+-  `pull <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id28>`_ : pull an image from Docker or Singularity Hub

--  `run <https://singularity-userdoc.readthedocs.io/en/latest/commands.html#id7>`_ : Run your image as an executable
+-  `run <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id30>`_ : Run your image as an executable

--  `shell <https://singularity-userdoc.readthedocs.io/en/latest/commands.html#id12>`_ : Shell into your image
+-  `shell <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id36>`_ : Shell into your image

 **Image Commands**

--  `image.import <https://singularity-userdoc.readthedocs.io/en/latest/image_command_group.html#image-import>`_ : import layers or other file content to your image
+-  `image.import <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id40>`_ : import layers or other file content to your image

--  `image.export <https://singularity-userdoc.readthedocs.io/en/latest/image_command_group.html#image-export>`_ : export the contents of the image to tar or stream
+-  `image.export <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id38>`_ : export the contents of the image to tar or stream

--  `image.create <https://singularity-userdoc.readthedocs.io/en/latest/image_command_group.html#image-create>`_ : create a new image, using the old ext3 filesystem
+-  `image.create <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id41>`_ : create a new image, using the old ext3 filesystem

--  `image.expand <https://singularity-userdoc.readthedocs.io/en/latest/image_command_group.html#image-expand>`_ : increase the size of your image (old ext3)
+-  `image.expand <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id39>`_ : increase the size of your image (old ext3)

 | **Instance Commands**
 | Instances were added in 2.4.
 This list is brief, and likely to expand
   with further development.

--  `instances <#why-container-instances>`_ : Start, stop, and list container instances
+-  `instances <https://singularity-userdoc.readthedocs.io/en/latest/running_services.html#why-container-instances>`_ : Start, stop, and list container instances

 **Deprecated Commands** The following commands are deprecated in 2.4 and will be removed in future releases.

--  `bootstrap <https://singularity-userdoc.readthedocs.io/en/latest/deprecated.html#bootstrap>`_ : Bootstrap a container recipe
+-  `bootstrap <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id53>`_ : Bootstrap a container recipe

 -------
 Support